Nickname(s): The Great Lake State, The Wolverine State

 Here are a few interesting facts about Michigan:

-The first people in the US to received assigned phone numbers lived in Detroit.
+The first people in the US to receive assigned phone numbers lived in Detroit.

 Packard Motor Company in Detroit made the first air-conditioned car.

-The Mackinac Bridge is the longest bridge in US.
+The Mackinac Bridge is the longest in the US.